johnmcfarlane/papers/cpp/contractual-disappointment.md

 * provider:
   * analysis tool providers whose tools flag violations — especially of the C++ Standard — or
-  * C++ API Contract providers who are encouraged to assert that their APIs are used correctly.
+  * C++ API Contracts providers who are encouraged to assert that their APIs are used correctly.
 * user: an engineer who may be some combination of
-  * the program developer testing a C++ API Contract using unit tests,
+  * the program developer testing C++ API Contracts using unit tests,
   * the test engineer testing the End User Contract, or
   * the dev-ops engineer testing either of the above as part of a CI pipeline
 * violation by user:
-  * If a C++ API Contract violation could reasonably be identified (e.g. through an assertion) but is not, then the program developer failed to use the tool effectively.
+  * If a C++ API Contracts violation could reasonably be identified (e.g. through an assertion) but is not, then the program developer failed to use the tool effectively.

 ### Types of Contract Violation